2025-2026

 Ready to change the world through video games?

-Maven Youth invites you to join our special online LGBTQ+ cohort in the 2025 Games for Change Student Challenge — a competition that teaches high school students about game design, computer programming, and social impact.
+Maven Youth invites you to join our special online LGBTQ+ cohort in the 2026 Games for Change Student Challenge — a competition that teaches students about game design, computer programming, and social impact.

-(Open to students in grades 9-12 - no prior experience required!)
+(Open to students in grades 9-12 & university age students - no prior experience required!)

 Teams Form